Historical Post by Gail Gaymer Martin

-Happy Friday in May from www.GailGaymerMartin.com It’s spring in our new homeland of Sedona Arizona and flowers are everywhere.
+It’s spring in our new homeland of Sedona Arizona and flowers are everywhere.
 I had no idea our landscape had so many amazing colors and so many beautiful birds.
-In Michigan where I lived all my life until our recent move, I knew the flowers and birds popular in that part of the country, but here in Sedona, I’m seeing orioles, hummingbirds (by the droves) and even the Western Bluebird that is so beautiful.
+In Michigan where I lived all my life until our recent move, I knew the flowers and birds in that part of the country.
+But here in Sedona, I’m seeing orioles, hummingbirds (by the droves) and even the Western Bluebird that is so beautiful.

-For novelists who have the opportunity for having your older novels revert back to you, do yourself a favor and study them to see in what way you can improve them.
-It will make your readers happy, especially the new ones who have never read the books.
-So far I have often used the same title with a new cover but I usually refer to those books as reissue so no one will buy the book who has already read them.
-Today I have many new readers than I had back in the 1990s and early 2000s.
-Almost 20 years have past and new readers spring up every day.
-Next month, I hope to share with you some of the changes that I have made with the older books and the new techniques I have learned.
-Look for it next June.
+For novelists who have the opportunity of having your older novels revert back to you, do yourself a favor and study them to see how you can improve them.
+So far I have often used the same title with a new cover, but I usually refer to those books as reissue so readers will recognize of they have already read them.
+Almost 20 years have passed and new readers spring up every day.